 An acute increase in membrane permeability due to injury-induced disruptions may play an important role in the initiation of deleterious cascades following brain injury.
 In order to fully understand the complex mechanisms triggered as a result of a traumatic insult to the brain, we must elucidate the acute events.
 It has been observed that selective regions in the brain are more affected by the mechanical insult than others.
 This heterogeneous response may be due to differences in strain manifestation at the cellular level.
 For example, we previously showed that bulk shear strain applied to 3-D cultures results in a heterogeneous strain response consisting of shear, compressive, and tensile strain components (LaPlaca et al, 2005).
-Membrane damage has often been postulated to be an immediate response to the initial traumatic insult, but the time course of events or the link to electrophysiological function is not well known.
-Identification of critical events that occur during and acutely following the insult and their relationship to cellular outcome may lead to the development of improved protective systems and effective clinical therapies.
+Membrane damage has often been postulated to be an immediate response to the initial traumatic insult, but the time course of damage and subsequent repair attempts has not been well described.
+Identification of critical events that occur during and acutely following the insult and their relationship to cellular outcome may lead to the development of improved protective systems and targeted clinical therapies.
 Furthermore, elucidating acute mechanisms may also lead to identification of risk factors for increased susceptibility to neurodegeneration and repeated insults to the brain.